The 2017 season

 We Couldn't Have Done It Without Community Help

-Our sincere thanks to the individuals and farms who grew and provided fresh produce and other items for the 2016 Summer distributions.
+Our sincere thanks to the individuals and farms who grew and provided fresh produce and other items for the 2017 Summer distributions.
 A special thanks to the First Congregational Church in South Paris for hosting our distributions and letting us use their fabulous kitchen for the cooking demonstrations.
-A huge thanks to Pietree Orchard in Sweden for letting us glean their strawberry and squash fields and to Middle Intervale Farm in Bethel for letting us glean their potato field.
+A big "thank you" to Pietree Orchard in Sweden for letting us glean their strawberry fields in July.
 Gleaning has been around since ancient times and is a way of collecting leftover crops from farmers' fields after they have been commercially harvested.
 It reduces food waste and helps feed those in need.

 The individuals and families we serve in the South Paris and Rumford, Maine area are truly grateful to the following gardeners and farmers who donated fresh produce this season:

-- Becky Armstrong, Mary Buckman, Sarah Buckman, Steve Busch, Phoebe & Rick Call, Linda Chase, Sue Day, Charlotte & Bill England, Chuck Frost, Suzanne Grover, Maureen Howard, Tim & Melinda Ingram, Arlene Kerr, Michelle Kimball, Jackie Lynch, Denise Morse, Barbara Murphy, Jayne Pearson, Doug Wall, Ken & Diane Ward, Cooper Farms, Middle Intervale Farm, Pietree Orchard, Pine Root Farm, Wildfire Fellowship Farm
+- Becky Armstrong, Mary Buckman, Phoebe & Rick Call, Sue Day, Paul Duclos, Charlotte & Bill England, David Fisher, Tony Forsythe, Wally Frank, Jessicca Grover, Suzanne Grover, Linda Hooker, Maureen Howard, Juanita Keene, Arlene Kerr, Seri Lowell, Tammy MacDormand, Barbara Murphy, Bob O'Brien, Sue Pratt, Carol Rice, Ken & Diane Ward, Cooper Farms, Pietree Orchard, Wildfire Fellowship Farm

 Items donated include: acorn squash, apples, arugula, banana peppers, basil, beans, beet greens, beets, blueberries, broccoli, blue hubbard squash, butternut squash, cabbage, carrots, cauliflower, celery, cherry tomatoes, corn, cucumbers, eggplant, eggs, green peppers, jalapeño peppers, kale, leeks, lettuce, melons, mustard greens, napa cabbage, onions, pattypan squash, peppers, potatoes, pumpkins, radishes, rhubarb, rutabagas, scallions, summer squash, sun gold tomatoes, tomatoes, sweet dumpling squash, Swiss chard, white turnips, winter squash, zucchini